 Now that you don’t plan to throw away half this magnificent vegetable, I guarantee you will take a closer look at the greens next time.
 So look to ensure there are no cracked, bruised, or shriveled greens.
 You want the leaf to be full and alive looking versus soft, limp, and brown.
 Small beets usually have more delicately flavored greens whereas the larger beets can be tougher and woodier in flavor.

 When you get home, cut the greens off at the top of the beetroot.
 Gently wash the leaves in cold water and pat to dry with a paper towel.
 It is best to consume the beet greens right away after washing.
 If you wish to store your beet greens, do not wash them before placing them in the fridge but place them in an airtight container or plastic bag (ensuring the air is pressed out).

 Beet greens share a similar taste and texture to their cousin Swiss chard.
-They are all members of the chenopod food family that amazing health benefits.
-Beet greens offer potent antioxidant protection in the form of carotenoids such as beta-carotene, zeaxanthin, and lutein, which promotes eye health and may reduce the development of cataracts and when the body converts carotene to vitamin A it boosts immunity.
+They are all members of the chenopod food family that has amazing health benefits.
+Beet greens offer potent antioxidant protection in the form of carotenoids such as beta-carotene, zeaxanthin, and lutein, which promotes eye health and may reduce the development of cataracts, and when the body converts carotene to vitamin A it boosts immunity.

 6 Ways to use Beet Greens:

 - As a substitute for bread.
 Makes a great green wrap!

 - Sauté them in coconut oil over very low heat with lemon juice, garlic, and sea salt